diellza veliqi

 2025

-Book design developed at IN-FO.CO under the creative direction of Adam Michaels for Design and Visual Communication by Bruno Munari.
-Design and Visual Communication—the first-ever English translation of Munari’s extraordinary Design e Comunicazione Visiva (1968)—remains an important guide to bridging design education and everyday life.
-My work on the project primarily involved image retouching and preparation, ensuring archival materials and illustrations were carefully restored and optimized for print in the facsimile edition, which also includes contextual annotations by Jeffrey Schnapp.
+Book design at IN-FO.CO under Adam Michaels for Design and Visual Communication by Bruno Munari, the first English translation of Design e Comunicazione Visiva (1968).
+I handled image retouching and preparation, restoring archival materials for print in the facsimile edition, which includes annotations by Jeffrey Schnapp.

 Design: IN-FO.CO